theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 </div>

-First we will read in the SVG file as XML and look at the straight lines - i.e. the axis plots and so on.
+First we will read in the SVG file as XML and look at the straight lines - i.e. the axes, things like the axes and tick-lines.

 <div class="highlight">